keras-team/keras-io/guides/md/preprocessing_layers.md

 features.
 - `StringLookup` layer: turns string categorical values into integers indices.
 - `IntegerLookup` layer: turns integer categorical values into integers indices.
-- `CategoryCrossing` layer: combines categorical features into co-occurence features.
+- `CategoryCrossing` layer: combines categorical features into co-occurrence features.
 E.g. if you have feature values "a" and "b", it can provide with the combination feature "a and b are present at the same time".